 St. Andrews Church – Button Oak

-There is limited parking next to the building and no churchyard, although the parish still looks after Dowles Churchyard, nearer to Bewdley, on the site of the former Dowles church, demolished in 1956.
-The church is supported by a friendly and loyal congregation.
+There is limited parking next to the building and no churchyard, although the parish still looks after Dowles Churchyard nearer to Bewdley – on the site of the former Dowles church, demolished in 1956.
+The Church is supported by a friendly and loyal congregation.

-St Andrew’s is part of the Anglican parish of Bewdley, along with St Anne’s, Bewdley and St Leonard’s, Ribbesford and is part of the Church of England in the Diocese of Worcester.
+St. Andrew’s is part of the Anglican Parish of Bewdley, along with St. Anne’s, Bewdley and St. Leonard’s, Ribbesford and is part of the Church of England in the Diocese of Worcester.